open511/Open511API/index.md

 **The open511 specification has reached version 0.9**.
 This first official version is also the first "implementation ready" specification.

 Why not version 1.0?
-It would not be surprising that while developing the first implementations, some discrepancies or possible improvements are discovered.
+We expect that while developing the first implementations we'll some discrepancies and possible improvements.
 As a consequence, version 1.0 will be the result of the first implementations.

 Who will be the first implementors?
 [MTC](http://511.org/) and [OpenNorth](https://github.com/opennorth/open511) will work in parallel to build the two first implementations.
-Any other organization can start developping on this specification but it should be done in collaboration with MTC and OpenNorth since some minor changes could still occur.
-If your organization want to build software based on open511, please join the [mailing list](https://groups.google.com/forum/?fromgroups#!forum/open511).
+Any other organization can start implementing this specification but it should be done in collaboration with MTC and OpenNorth since some minor changes could still occur.
+If your organization wants to build software based on open511, please join the [mailing list](https://groups.google.com/forum/?fromgroups#!forum/open511).

-A browsable implementation from Open North and matching about 80% of the current specification is [available](http://dev.open511.ca/api/) for further evaluation.
+It may be helpful to [browse](http://dev.open511.ca/) the output of Open North's in-progress implementation of this API.

 ## Roadmap and Timeline {#timeline}